John Hackworth: Louisville City FC

 On August 2, 2018, Hackworth officially signed on as head coach for Louisville City FC.
-As the head coach, he led the team to a USL Championship title in 2018, guided them back to the final in 2019 and in 2020 saw LouCity post the Eastern Conference’s best regular-season record.
+As the head coach, he led the team to a USL Championship title in 2018, guided them back to the final in 2019 and in 2020 saw LouCity post the Eastern Conference's best regular-season record.

-On April 27, 2021, it was announced that Hackworth and Louisville City had mutually terminated his contract.
+On April 27, 2021, it was announced that Hackworth and Louisville City had mutually terminated his contract and replaced by Danny Cruz.
 This came just three days after Louisville opened their 2021 season with a win over Atlanta United 2.

 St. Louis City SC

 In October 2021, Hackworth was named director of coaching for Major League Soccer expansion club St. Louis City SC.

-On January 14, 2022, it was announced that Hackworth would serve as interim head coach for the club's MLS Next Pro side for the first half of the 2022 season.
+On January 14, 2022, it was announced that Hackworth would serve as interim head coach for the club's MLS Next Pro side for its inaugural 2022 season.
+In 2023, Hackworth returned to his role as Director of Coaching for the MLS side's inaugural season, replaced as head coach of City 2 by Bobby Murphy.

+On July 1, 2024, Hackworth was named the interim head coach for St. Louis City SC after the club let go of head coach Bradley Carnell.
+Hackworth served in the role until the club named Olof Mellberg permanent head coach on November 26, 2024, at which point Hackworth returned to his role as technical director for the club.
+Upon Mellberg's firing on May 28, 2025, St. Louis City 2 head coach David Critchley was named interim head coach for the MLS club while Hackworth returned to City 2 as the club's interim coach.

 Honors & Awards

-While coaching at the University of South Florida, Hackworth was the chairman of the Conference USA’s men’s soccer committee.
+While coaching at the University of South Florida, Hackworth was the chairman of the Conference USA's men's soccer committee.
 In 2000 he was a member of the NCAA selection committee.

 In 2008, Hackworth was recognized as the U.S. Soccer Committee Developmental Coach of the Year for soccer.